faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 # The Crash Report

 In this chapter we get into the details of what comprises a crash report.
+Our main focus is the iOS crash report.
+We also cover the macOS crash report, which caries a slightly different structure but serves the same purpose.

 When a crash occurs the `ReportCrash` program extracts information from the crashing process from the Operating System.
 The result is a text file with a `.crash` extension.